-This is a trauma informed (that means there’s an understanding that traumas can be what do and did and did not happen, including in childhood) and trauma resolving protocol.
-The work provides support to the body to help it increase it’s ability to operate in day to day life with more resilience and choice.
+This is a trauma informed (generally that term means I have an understanding that trauma can be our reactions to what does/did happen and what did not happen, including in childhood) and trauma resolving protocol.
+The work provides support to the body to help it increase its ability to operate in day to day life with more resilience and choice.
 One way to know that we could benefit from working with this way is when life and options feel narrow, or there’s only one way/choice to be made.

 I’ve had the good fortune to learn this method directly from Steve Terrell, who designed the protocol over many years.
 Having observed what was and was not helping clients have better lives, this method evolved.
 It’s an attachment based approach that is rooted in neurophysiology, which is a branch of physiology and neuroscience that studies nervous system function rather than nervous system architecture.
 (Source: Wiki)